-After consultation with parishioners, the Leadership Formation Team (LFT) of St Francis of Assisi Ohariu parish ("The Parish") has agreed to the following recommendation for the future development and use of the parish properties.
+After consultation with parishioners, the Leadership Formation Team (LFT)1 of St Francis of Assisi Ohariu parish ("the parish") has agreed to the following recommendation for the future development and use of the parish properties.
 Given the wide range of views expressed, no recommendation would have the universal support of parishioners, including maintenance of the status quo.

-The current parish buildings, centred on the three sites in Newlands, Johnsonville and Khandallah, were all designed & constructed in the 1960's and 1970's and reflect a context and understanding of church which centred largely around the weekly Eucharistic celebrations and other liturgical events.
-In line with the 2017 Archdiocesan Synod outcomes, which are reflected in our parish vision and mission statements, a vital mission-focussed church in the 21st Century requires flexible and multipurpose buildings in order to be outward focussed and connected to the local community in which it is situated while also meeting the spiritual and social needs of its parishioners.
-The buildings must provide a physical environment that will be attractive to a wide range of generational, cultural and spiritual identities and which will enable the growth of the parish as a 'community of communities' while also serving as a hub for social outreach.
+Our current parish buildings, centred on the three sites in Newlands, Johnsonville and Khandallah, were all designed and constructed in the 1960's and 1970's and reflect a context and understanding of church which centred largely around the weekly Eucharistic celebrations and other liturgical events.
+In line with the 2017 Archdiocesan Synod outcomes, which are reflected in our parish vision and mission statements, a vital mission-focussed church in the 21st Century requires flexible and multipurpose buildings in order to be outward focussed and connected to the local community in which it is situated while also meeting the liturgical, spiritual and social needs of its parishioners.
+The buildings must provide a physical environment that will; (i) provide a beautiful, dedicated worship space; (ii) be attractive to a wide range of generational, cultural and spiritual identities in a way which will enable the growth of the parish as a 'community of communities' while; (iii) also serving as a hub for social outreach.

-None of the three current church properties are currently 'fit for purpose'.
+The three current church properties are not currently 'fit for purpose'.